 There may be occasions when the context of a performance does not require an accompaniment e.g. in the context of traditional folksongs or music written expressly for solo instrumental performance such as J. S. Bach’s Cellos Suites.
 In such cases, candidates would not be expected to ‘manufacture’ an accompaniment never intended by the composer.

-A grand piano will be provided for competitors or accompanists of the competition.
+2 grand pianos will be provided for competitors or accompanists of the competition.
 No other instrument will be provided.

-It should be noted that competitors offering solo piano do not require an accompaniment.
+It should be noted that competitors offering solo piano do not require an accompaniment, unless the competition repertoire is a concerto.
 Competitors offering solo piano should not have any other instrument playing.
 This would make the performing ensemble a duo, trio, quartet etc. and would not satisfy the competition criteria of ‘solo instrumental performance’.

 If a competitor provides an electrical instrument the competitor must present an up to date PAT certificate to the organiser on the day of the competition.
 Failure to do so will disqualify the competitor from the competition.

 The adjudicators will judge each performance according to:

 - Melodic & rhythmic accuracy